-La Guardia, a Republican, was the representative for New York's 20th congressional district from 1931 to 1933.
+La Guardia was the representative for New York’s 20th congressional district and was a Republican.
+He served from 1931 to 1933.

 From Apr 1917 to Mar 1933, La Guardia missed 300 of 997 roll call votes, which is 30.1%.
 This is much worse than the median of 16.4% among the lifetime records of representatives serving in Mar 1933.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1927-May 1928||54||2||3.7%||13th|